 The back petals (round 2) will be worked first, into the third loop of each half double crochet from round 1.

-The third loop is located on the back of each half double crochet, behind the front and back loops that are normally worked into.
+The third loop is located on the back side of each half double crochet, just behind the front and back loops that are normally worked into.

-Take care not to work into the traditional back loop, as you will need the back loops only when working the front petals (round 3).
+Take care not to work into the traditional back loops during round 2, as you will need these back loops later when adding the front petals (round 3).

 Join yarn D (medium pink) by inserting your hook into the third loop of any half double crochet from round 1.
 Yarn over and pull up a loop of yarn D.